1on1security/aws-us-west-2-terraform-template/README.md

 # aws-us-west-2-terraform-template
-## Yet Another Terraform template to create a VPC with:
+## Yet Another Terraform template to create a VPC including:

 1. Public and private subnets
 2. A public and private EC2 Instance running Ubuntu 22.04